nx-js/hackernews-example/src/components/README.md

 with the simple `function middleware (elem, state, next) {}` syntax.

 I named the folders as the name of component for easier readability.
-Component folders may also include a view.html and style.less file.
+Component folders may also include a view.html and style.css file.
 They are linked together by the `nx.middlewares.render` middleware and can define external HTML and style.
+Styles are scoped to the component by default and they can not leak out of the component.

 None of the above structuring and naming pattern is mandatory for NX.
 I just chose to follow these conventions for this project.